mendix/docs/content/en/docs/refguide/modeling/studio-pro-overview/_index.md

 ## 4 Working Area

 A working area is a current document tab that you work in.
-The working area and its settings differs depending on an editor (for example, pages, microflows, domain model editors) and type of the document.
+The working area and its settings differs depending on the editor (for example, pages, microflows, domain model editors) and type of the document.

 ### 4.1 Document Tabs {#documents}